-Function-mapping datasets are ubiquitous and arise naturally in a variety of domains of science.
-Molecular datasets, for example, are typical function-mapping datasets\cite{Axelrod_2022_geomdataset,Sterling_2015_zincdataset,ramakrishnan_2014_qm9dataset}, where $X_0$ represents the structure of a molecule and $C_1,C_2$ correspond to different properties of the molecule.
-Similarly, for an object image $X_0$, the condition $C_1$ may represent the category of the object, while $C_2$ describes the background associated with the image \cite{chung_diffusion_inverse,song_sgm}.
-In the domain of natural language, if $X_0$ is a text, $C_1$ and $C_2$ can represent emotion and syntax tree information \cite{zhang_2018_nlpdataset}.
-Likewise, for audio signals, $X_0$ can denote a waveform where $C_1$ and $C_2$ describe pitch and chords \cite{fabian_2022_audiodataset}.
+Function-mapping datasets are ubiquitous and naturally arise from a variety of domains of science.
+Molecular datasets, for example, are typical function-mapping datasets \cite{Axelrod_2022_geomdataset,Sterling_2015_zincdataset,ramakrishnan_2014_qm9dataset}, where $X_0$ represents the structure of a molecule and $C_1,C_2$ correspond to different properties of the molecule.
+Note that in this case, two properties $C_1$ and $C_2$ can be correlated; while given a molecule $X_0$, the properties can be deterministic and therefore conditionally independent.
+Similarly, for an image $X_0$ of an object, the condition $C_1$ may represent the category of the object, while $C_2$ is the transformed $X_0$, such as masked image or down-sampling \cite{chung_diffusion_inverse,gaudi_2025_coind,Liu_2022_compositional_diff}.

-Although different data sets consistently include samples of $X_0$, the available conditions can vary due to technical constraints or limitations of the data acquisition devices (Table \ref{table_block_wise_missing}).
+Although different datasets consistently include samples of $X_0$, the available conditions can vary due to technical constraints or limitations of the data acquisition devices (Table \ref{table_block_wise_missing}).
 For ease of exposition, we mainly discuss the case of two datasets with partially observed conditions: $D^{(1)} = \{ X_0^{(1)}, C_1^{(1)}, \varnothing \}$ and $D^{(2)}= \{X_0^{(2)}, \varnothing, C_2^{(2)} \}$.
-More general cases can be found in Appendix \ref{sec_dmtg}.
-The empirical distributions of $X_0^{(1)}$ and $X_0^{(2)}$ are expected to be similar, but are not required to be totally identical.
-More detailed discussion of the potential distribution shift is discussed in Appendix \ref{sec_app_proof}.
+More general cases involving more than two datasets and missing conditions can be found in Appendix \ref{sec_dmtg}.
+Additionally, in practical situations, the empirical distributions of $X_0^{(1)}$ and $X_0^{(2)}$ may not be exactly the same but only be similar.
+More detailed discussion of such potential distribution shifts is discussed in Appendix \ref{sec_app_th_bound_risk}.

-\subsection{EDM framework \cite{karras_edm}}
+\subsection{EDM framework}